peteroupc/peteroupc.github.io/randomfunc.md

  <sup id=Note3>(3)</sup> The N numbers generated this way will form a point inside an N-dimensional _hypercube_ with size `2 * R` and centered at the origin of space.

- <sup id=Note4>(4)</sup> A third kind of randomized "jitter" (for multi-component data points) consists of a point generated from a [multivariate normal distribution](https://en.wikipedia.org/wiki/Multivariate_normal_distribution).
-This point is generated by generating `Normal(0, 1)` for each of its components, then multiplying that point by the principal square root of a _covariance matrix_ (which in this context serves as a _bandwidth matrix_).
-Computing the [principal square root of a matrix](https://en.wikipedia.org/wiki/Square_root_of_a_matrix), though, is very complicated and outside the scope of this page.
-(This distribution also takes a separate _mean point_, which would be added to the resulting point, but that's not necessary here.)
+ <sup id=Note4>(4)</sup> A third kind of randomized "jitter" (for multi-component data points) consists of a point generated from a [multivariate normal distribution](https://en.wikipedia.org/wiki/Multivariate_normal_distribution) with all the means equal to 0 and a_covariance matrix_ that, in this context, serves as a _bandwidth matrix_.
 The second kind of "jitter" given here is an easy special case of the multivariate normal distribution, where the _bandwidth_ corresponds to a bandwidth matrix with diagonal elements equal to _bandwidth_-squared and with zeros everywhere else.

 <a id=License></a>
 ## License